Implementing a feature to select and copy a range with one click using Vanilla JS

 There are two objects related to selecting text: the Range object and the Selection object

-The Selection object is an object that manages Range objects and contains one or more Range objects.
+A Selection object, on the other hand, is an object that manages Range objects and can contain one or more Range objects.

 Since it is the Range object that selects the text, you can obtain a Range object by either extracting it from a Selection object or by creating a new Range object